 If we have a program that fits your needs, we'll automatically enroll you in the program and send you information.
 If you decide not to participate, notify us and we'll withdraw you.
-For questions about these programs, call Humana Group Medicare Customer Care.
+For questions about these programs, call PEEHIP Humana Group Medicare Customer Care at 1-800-747-0008.